Neotron-Compute/Neotronian/README.md

 * minute (0..59)
 * second (0..60)

+### input(prompt)

+Prints the prompt string, then reads a string from standard-input until Enter is pressed or a control character (Ctrl-A through Ctrl-Z) is entered.

+### readkey()

+Returns a character (as a single character string) if a key has been pressed and a character is in standard-input buffer, otherwise returns Nil.

 ### open(filename, mode)

 Open a file.
 Returns an integer file handle, or Nil if there was an error.